INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Assistant Professor

 Dr. Ethan Hilton has been an assistant professor of Mechanical Engineering since September 2019.
 He received his Bachelor of Science in Mechanical Engineering from Louisiana Tech and his Ph.D. in Mechanical Engineering from the Georgia Institute of Technology, focusing on Engineering Design Methodology and Engineering Education.
-As a member of ISERC, Dr. Hilton’s primary research area is engineering design education with an emphasis on developing prototyping skills through class-based projects, extra-curricular clubs, competitions, and activities.
+As a member of ISERC, Dr. Hilton’s primary research area is engineering design education, which emphasizes developing prototyping skills through class-based projects, extra-curricular clubs, competitions, and activities.
 His work includes equipping students with these skills in lower-level courses to be utilized in upper-level courses to create a more impactful learning experience.
-Dr. Hilton has also researched the inclusion of hand-drawn sketches in engineering design and how designers use them to generate ideas and visual communication, especially when it involves the skill to generate quick and realistic representations of their ideas.
+Dr. Hilton has also researched the inclusion of hand-drawn sketches in engineering design and how designers use them to generate ideas and visual communication, especially when it involves the skill to create quick and realistic representations of their ideas.

 Hollins, Bryant – Ph.D.